ergest/sql_patterns/Book/chap3.md

 FROM cte6_name
 ```
 As you can see, there's an endless way in which you can chain or stack CTEs to solve complex queries.

 ## Example
-Now that you've seen the
+Now that you've seen the basics of what CTEs are, let's apply them to our project.
 Getting our user data from the current form to the final form of one row per user is not something that can be done in a single step.

 Well you probably could hack something together that works but that will not be very easy to maintain.
 It's a complex query.

-In order to solve it, we need to decompose (break down) our complex query into smaller, easier to write pieces.
+So In order to solve it, we need to decompose (break down) our complex query into smaller, easier to write pieces.
 Here's how to think about it:

 We know that a user can perform any of the following activities on any given date:
 1. Post a question